vmware/vic/tests/test-cases/Group1-Docker-Commands/1-19-Docker-Volume-Create.md

 15. Create container with a named volume and verify that base image files are copied to the named volume
 16. Create container with a named volume.
 Modify the copied image file.
 Remount the volume in a new container.
 17. Run container with a volume, and run another container with same volume
+18. Create a nfs server, get its fqdn and add a fqdn-based nfs VolumeStore to VCH, and run a container to mount the volume of this VolumeStore.

 # Expected Outcome:
 * Steps 2 and 3 should complete successfully and return the name of the volume created, you should then be able to see the volume has been created